This rich and dreamy Cream Cheese Caramel Flan is a cross between creme brulee and cheesecake! Everyone will want to lick their plates clean!

 • This Flan Recipe is a bit unusual.
 Typically you’ll see evaporated milk, sweetened condensed milk, eggs, and vanilla for the custard portion of the recipe.

-• The cream cheese element tweaked the flavor just enough to make this even tastier and richer than a traditional flan, in my opinion.
+• The cream cheese element tweaked the flavor just enough to make this even tastier and richer than a traditional flan.

 Slice of Leche Flan on a white plate with raspberry garnish.